fntz/fntz.github.io/_posts/2014-04-20-spray-routing-ext-extend-spray-routing.markdown

 ```

-My db satisfies all specifications: return all posts, or one post, and delete, update and create post.
-For communication with `db` i define messages:
+My db satisfies all criteria:
+return all posts, or one post, and delete, update and create post.
+For communication with `db` I define messages:

 ```scala
 object Messages {